Sergsxm/UIBundle/README.md

 $object is a object for properties mapping.
 Leave this parameter or set it to null if this functionality is not needed.

-Now you have Form (Sergsxm\UIBundle\Forms\Form) object.
+Now you have Form (Sergsxm\UIBundle\Form\Form) object.
 This object contains following methods:

 ```php
 public function addField($type, $name, $configuration = array(), $mappingObject = self::MO_PARENT);